 5 Difficulty starting a warm engine

-1. Air cleaner element clogged (Chapter 1).
+1. The air cleaner element is clogged (chapter 1).

 3. Low compression in cylinders (chapter 2).